DanAtCape/Create-Loadable-File/Create_Bonsai_Brain.md

-# Create and Run a Bonsai Brain
+# Creating and Running a Bonsai Brain
 A lodable file is reuired to run a Bonsai Brain.
 If you don't have a loadable file, see docco for the previous step: [Creating a Loadable File](./Create_Loadable_File.md).<br>

 **1.)
 Log into Bonsai**